amynic/aitour26-LTG156-safeguard-agentic-ai-solutions-with-ai-red-teaming-agent/SUPPORT.md

 ## How to file issues and get help

-This project uses GitHub Issues to track bugs and feature requests.
+This project uses [GitHub Issues](https://github.com/microsoft/aitour26-LTG156-safeguard-agentic-ai-solutions-with-ai-red-teaming-agent/issues) to track bugs and feature requests **related to the content**.
 Please search the existing issues before filing new issues to avoid duplicates.
 For new issues, file your bug or feature request as a new Issue.

-For help and questions about using this project, please **REPO MAINTAINER: INSERT INSTRUCTIONS HERE FOR HOW TO ENGAGE REPO OWNERS OR COMMUNITY FOR HELP.
-COULD BE A STACK OVERFLOW TAG OR OTHER CHANNEL.
-WHERE WILL YOU HELP PEOPLE?**.
+For help and questions related to running the demos or understanding the core technologies and tools, we recommend trying these additional channels:

+- **Microsoft Foundry Community Discord**: Join the conversation at [aka.ms/MicrosoftFoundryDiscord-AITour26](https://aka.ms/MicrosoftFoundryDiscord-AITour26)
+- **Microsoft Foundry Developer Forum**: Ask questions at [aka.ms/MicrosoftFoundryForum-AITour26](https://aka.ms/MicrosoftFoundryForum-AITour26)
 ## Microsoft Support Policy

-Support for this **PROJECT or PRODUCT** is limited to the resources listed above.
+Support for this **AI Tour 2026 session (LTG156)** is limited to the resources listed above.
+This content is provided as-is for educational purposes as part of the Microsoft AI Tour 2026.